antievictionmappingproject/covid-19-map/README.md

 Data sourcing and maintenance is being provided by the [Anti-Eviction Mapping Project](https://www.antievictionmap.com/).

-**DISCLAIMER:** This data is by no means perfect or exhaustive of all emergency tenant protection policies in the United States and elsewhere.
+**DISCLAIMER:** This data is by no means perfect or exhaustive of all emergency tenant protection policies.
 It has been crowdsourced and is maintained by a team of dedicated volunteers.
 If you notice something missing or incorrect in the data, please [reach out to us](mailto:antievictionmap@riseup.net) to let us know so we may update it accordingly!
+The AEMP recognizes that we are mapping Indigenous lands that have been stolen, colonized, divided, and renamed.
+We have depicted colonial and nation-state geographies because tenant protection legislation exists within these borders.
+Our goal is to pay our respect to the original stewards of the land by using Indigenous names, whenever a third-part service that we depend on allows us to implement this modification.

 ## Developer Instructions